hanley2d/lockScreenPhotos/README.md

 <img src="https://user-images.githubusercontent.com/61337625/215301470-a7de71ac-8d98-46c8-9899-2913d6ae3992.png" width="500" />

 When you log on to Windows the lock screen displays often nice images that are not easily found.
 Windows periodically downloads new images to use in the lock screen and saves them in a hidden directory.
 When you do find them, they are also in a format that can't be easily viewed, so you have to rename them with a .png or .jpg extension.
 This is a simple nodejs script that copies hidden files that appear on Windows locks screen into a directory so that they can be easily accessed.
+Anytime you see an image in the lockscreen that you want to use, for a desktop background for example, you can simply run this script and the image will be copied to an easily accessible directory.

 ## Instructions